YYvanYang/language-learning-player-api/all_code.md

         },
         "/auth/google/callback": {
             "post": {
-                "description": "Receives the ID token from the frontend after Google sign-in, verifies it, and performs user registration or login, returning a JWT.", "consumes": [
+                "description": "Receives the ID token from the frontend after Google sign-in, verifies it, and performs user registration or login, returning access and refresh tokens. // MODIFIED DESCRIPTION", "consumes": [
                     "application/json"
                 ],